cirrina/ctg-rnaseq/README.md

   - check for illegal sample namimings and duplicated sample names
   - Replace illegal characters.
   - cross check index nmames and sequences against the `./bin/checklist-index.csv` file.
   - add fastq and bam file namings according to defined nomenclature.
-These are used by `nextflow-main` to chek if all expected files have been generated.
+These are used by `nextflow-main` to check if all expected files have been generated.

   Options/flags:
   - Column settings are cross checked against database
   - Indexes are cross-checked and replaced if needed